Welcome to the PhD program

 PIs need to start the recruitment process according to the local regulations at their university.
 The final selected candidates need to be approved separately for funding by the DDLS program.

-Before the recruitment of the PhD candidate, the PI is requested to summarize the process in a web based template and send us (The template is currently being updated.
-Please check back later).
+Before the recruitment of the PhD candidate, the PI is requested to summarize the process in our web-based template, PhD Student Recruitment Summary (PSRS), and send it to us.
 Based on this documentation, the funding to the final selected candidates will be approved by the DDLS program.

 The PIs will also need to sign a Terms and Conditions document for their commitment to PhD project as part of the DDLS program.
 This document will be sent to the PIs once the PhD candidate has been approved by the DDLS program.